 As a graduate from the College of Osteopathic Medicine students have the ability to apply for licensure as a physician in all fifty states of the United States.
-The license is not restricted to any one particular gender, and therefore Osteopathic Medicine students must demonstrate the ability to practice medicine on both males and females.
+The license is not restricted to any one gender, and therefore Osteopathic Medicine students must demonstrate the ability to practice medicine on all genders.